tinyapps.org / docs / AFP over SSH; or, How to Securely Access Your Mac's Files over the Internet without a VPN

 where ip_address is the public IP address or domain name of the SSH server and username is a valid OS X user account on the Mac running SSH server.

-- Enter your local admin password when prompted by sudo and press Return.
+- Enter your local admin password when prompted and press Return.

 - The first time you connect to a host, you will see a message about the "RSA key fingerprint".
 Type "yes" and press Return.
 (See this article for more information.)

 - Enter the password corresponding to the username you entered in step 1 and press Return.

 - You are now connected to the SSH server and can work from the command line.
 If you prefer a GUI: